-The governors present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2017 to 31 August 2018.
+The governors present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2019 to 31 August 2020.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The academy trust operates an academy for pupils aged 3 to 7 serving a catchment area in Barking and Dagenham.
-It has a pupil capacity of 440 and had a roll of 433 in the school census in October 2017.
+It has a pupil capacity of 438 and had a roll of 408 in the school census in October 2019.